The Rocket Is the Excuse.

 Built for 56.
 Configured for 24

-Expedition Coach Layout
+Expedition Coach Layout (click to enlarge)

-Only 24–30 guests per expedition.
+Only 24 guests per expedition.
 Lounge seating and hospitality galley replace standard coach rows.

 The Crew